Install LAMP to Ubuntu

 ?>

-For instructions on windows installation, please read here.
+For instructions on Arch installation with Mariadb, please read here.
 For the official documentation.

 You may wish to proceed in other PHP libraries.